Corn tortilla: History

 The corn tortilla was first developed in Mexico, during prehistoric times.
 It has since become a staple carbohydrate in North American and Mesoamerican cultures.
 It predates its derivative, the wheat flour tortilla (tortilla de harina or tortilla de trigo), in all such cultures.
-This is because old world wheat was neither known nor grown in the Americas prior to European colonization.
+This is attributed to the fact that old world wheat was neither known nor grown in the Americas prior to European colonization.

 In Aztec times two or three corn tortillas would be eaten with each meal, either plain or dipped in mole or a chili pepper and water sauce.
 Tortillas were also sold at Aztec marketplaces filled with turkey meat, turkey eggs, beans, honey, squash, prickly pears and various preparations of chili pepper.

 Analogous staple carbohydrates in New World cultures, all made from hominy and serving a similar nutritional function, include the sope, the totopo, the gordita, the tlacoyo of Mexico, and the pupusa of Central America.
 The arepa of northern South America, though similar, is made with ground maize, not hominy, and does not offer the same nutrition profile as foods whose maize has been processed with alkali.

 The tamal (or tamale) of Mexico is also made from nixtamal (the Nahuatl word for hominy is the source of the term 'nixtamalization'), but is much thicker and a dish unto itself, usually including other ingredients and flavors.